novayo/LeetCode/1110_Delete_Nodes_And_Return_Forest/README.md

 > dfs => when bottom-up
 > => if deleted, append left & right in list
 > => else, create node and join left & right

+---

+try_2.py: O(n) O(n)

+* Runtime: 64 ms, faster than 86.36% of Python3 online submissions for Delete Nodes And Return Forest.
+* Memory Usage: 15 MB, less than 26.60% of Python3 online submissions for Delete Nodes And Return Forest.

+> dfs